 The supplier briefing

-A good time to start is already in the ERP selection process.
-Already in the search for the right provider, what you need can also be THE decisive criterion.
-A provider with great references and versatile solutions looks good - but if they don't understand you and your company, the project is doomed to failure.
-A good provider does not have to be the right provider.
-A popular means of better assessing ERP providers is the so-called "provider briefing".
+A good time to start is during the ERP selection process.
+When searching for the right provider, what you need can also be THE decisive criterion.
+A provider with great references and a wide range of solutions may look good - but if they don't understand you and your company, the project is doomed to failure.
+A good provider does not necessarily have to be the right provider.
+A popular way to better assess ERP providers is the so-called "provider briefing".

 Here, it should become clear to the various providers - or even already to a specific provider - what you are about and what the project should be about.
 Often, the presentation of the company, a company tour and the description of the processes are on the agenda.